hugolu/learn-scala/myNote/monads-are-elephants-part-4.md

 # 莫內是頭大象 之四 (Monads are Elephants Part 4)

 Until you experience an adult elephant first hand you won't really understand just how big they can be.
 If monads are elephants then so far in this series of articles I've only presented baby elephants like List and Option.
 But now it's time to see a full grown adult pachyderm.
 As a bonus, this one will even do a bit of circus magic.

-## Functional Programming and IO
+## 函數編成與 IO (Functional Programming and IO)

 In functional programming there's a concept called referential transparency.
 Referential transparency means you can call a particular function anywhere and any time and the same arguments will always give the same results.
 As you might imagine, a referentially transparent function is easier to use and debug than one that isn't.

 There's one area where referential transparency would seem impossible to achieve: IO.
 Several calls to the same readLine console function may result in any number of different strings depending on things like what the user ate for breakfast.
 Sending a network packet may end in successful delivery or it might not.

 But we can't get rid of IO just to accomplish referential transparency.
 A program without IO is just a complicated way to make your CPU hot.

 You might guess that monads provide a solution for referentially transparent IO given the topic of this series but I'm going to work my way up from some simple principles.
 I'll solve the problem for reading and writing strings on the console but the same solution can be extended to arbitrary kinds of IO like file and network.

 Of course, you may not think that referentially transparent IO is terribly important in Scala.
 I'm not here to preach the one true way of purely functional referential transparency.
 I'm here to talk about monads and it just so happens that the IO monad is very illustrative of how several monads work.

-## The World In a Cup
+## 杯中世界 (The World In a Cup)

 Reading a string from the console wasn't referentially transparent because readLine depends on the state of the user and "user" isn't one of its parameters.
 A file reading function would depend on the state of the file system.
 A function that reads a web page would depend on the state of the target web server, the Internet, and the local network.
 Equivalent output functions have similar dependencies.

 All this could be summed up by creating a class called WorldState and making it both a parameter and a result for all IO functions.
 Unfortunately, the world is a big place.
 My first attempt to write a WorldState resulted in a compiler crash as it ran out of memory.
 So instead I'll try for something a bit smaller than modeling the whole universe.
 That's where a bit of circus magic comes in.

 The slight-of-hand I'll use is to model only a few aspects of the world and just pretend WorldState knows about the rest of the world.
 Here are some aspects that would be useful